Jonah Goldberg: Online media

 Goldberg is the host of The Remnant with Jonah Goldberg, an interview podcast that covers a variety of topics in the spheres of politics, conservative theory, and current events.
 Goldberg is a frequent participant in programs produced by Ricochet, including the podcast GLoP Culture which features Goldberg, John Podhoretz, and Ricochet co-founder Rob Long.
 From 2006 to 2010, he was a frequent participant on Bloggingheads.tv.

 Books

 Goldberg's first book, Liberal Fascism: The Secret History of the American Left, from Mussolini to the Politics of Meaning, was published in January 2008.
 It reached No. 1 on the New York Times Best Seller list of hardcover nonfiction in its seventh week on the list.
 Some historians have denounced the book as being "poor scholarship", "propaganda", and not scholarly.
 Other reviewers described the book as "provocative".
 The audiobook version of Liberal Fascism was narrated by Johnny Heller.

-Goldberg followed the book with The Tyranny of Clichés: How Liberals Cheat in the War of Ideas in 2012.
-The paperback edition of Tyranny of Cliches came out on April 30, 2013.
-Goldberg himself narrated the audiobook version.
+In 2012, Goldberg released The Tyranny of Clichés: How Liberals Cheat in the War of Ideas.
+The paperback edition of Tyranny of Cliches came out in April 2013.
+Goldberg narrated the audiobook version.
 His most recent work, Suicide of the West, was released in 2018.